Places

 Gakugei-Daigaku·¥¥¥

 Great mens vintage curation with high highs and low lows in Gakudai.
+Also a great fragrance selection.
 Pricey but well-curated.

-Don't MissThe outerwear - they had great men’s jackets.
+Don't MissThe outerwear - they have great men’s jackets.

 Skip It IfYou're on a budget.
 Prices are on the higher end for vintage.